pksunkara/pgx_ulid/README.md

  Execution Time: 1098.086 ms
 (3 rows)
 ```

 </details>

-This extension is approximately 20% faster than both `pgcrypto` uuid and `pg_uuidv7` uuidv7 when generating and inserting a million identifiers.
+This extension is approximately **20% faster** than both `pgcrypto`'s UUID and `pg_uuidv7`'s UUIDv7 when generating and inserting a million identifiers.

 <details>